-As parents it is important to pray for our kids regularly.
-However, it is also important to believe that praying for our kids makes a difference!
+It IS important to pray for our kids regularly but is also important to believe that praying for our kids makes a difference!

 Except the Lord build the house, they labor in van that build it.”
 Psalm 127:1